-Undergraduate courses normally taken in

-the third year.
+300-399 Undergraduate courses normally taken in the third year.
 400-499 Undergraduate courses normally taken in the fourth year.
-500-599 Professional Development courses (these do not appear in this catalog and do not carry academic credit that can be applied to a certificate or degree).
+500-599 Professional Development courses (these

 Graduate standing, admission, or equivalent is required for graduate-level courses in addition to any stated prerequisites.